lenjoseph/langgraph_equity_research/README.md

 2. Fundamentals Researcher - Focuses on business fundamentals via most recent earnings results
 3. Macro Economic Researcher - Focuses on the macro economic components provided by federal reserve data
 4. Industry Researcher - Focuses on forecasted headwinds / tailwinds relative to the industry of the stock
+5. Headline Researcher - Focuses on recent (within the last month) headlines about the stock
-5. Sentiment Synthesizer - Compiles overall stock sentiment based on aggregate findings of research specialist agents
+6. Sentiment Aggregator - Compiles overall stock sentiment based on aggregate findings of research specialist agents